Chat with Darren Rovell

 John (Portland, ME)

-I have to run.
-Please make sure to check out my new blog on Insider.
-If you have any additional questions, I will try to answer them at firstname.lastname@example.org.
+I have to go.
+If you have any questions, I'll try to answer them at email@example.com.
+Remember, there's no business, like sports business.